JetBrains/teamcity-docker-images/dockerhub/teamcity-server/README.md

 #### Configuring HTTPS Access to TeamCity Server

-TeamCity Server could be configured to use HTTPS connection, thus port `443` would be used for encrypted traffic.
+If a TeamCity Server uses the [HTTPS connection](https://www.jetbrains.com/help/teamcity/using-https-to-access-teamcity-server.html), it transmits encrypted traffic through port `443` by default.

 For security reasons, some operating systems impose restrictions on binding "privileged" ports (typically, ports below 1024) for non-root users, such as user 1000.
+As a result, port `443` can be unavailable for TeamCity Containers launched under _user 1000_.

-Given that TeamCity Containers, by default, are launched under _user 1000_, in order to configure HTTPS connection, there are 2 options:
+To avoid this issue, do one of the following:

-1. **(recommended) Map non-privileged port on host machine to default HTTPS port inside the container**.
-As a result, TeamCity will be accessible via HTTPS without running the server under the root user (which is otherwise required for accessing the privileged port `443`).
+1. **(recommended) Map a non-privileged port on a host machine to the default HTTPS port inside the container**.
+This solution allows TeamCity to be accessible via HTTPS without running the server under the root user (which is otherwise required for accessing the privileged port `443`).
 ```
 docker run --name teamcity-server-instance  \
     ...